OSInside/cloud-builder/doc/source/index.rst

 .. note::
    This documentation covers {CB} |version|- A package and appliance build backend primarily used as IaaS system.
+   The main use case is to extend/adapt a base Linux distribution to personal needs, e.g for embedded devices.

 .. toctree::
    :maxdepth: 1